JFST17/Western-Sahara-War-Archives--WSWA-/README.md

 ▪ S12
 ▪ S13
 5. The statistical Data were obtained from the information in the War Communiqués edited in the SPS, which were compiled in the War Reports of the website: https://westernsaharawararchive.com/
-6. We will only use Data relating to the first 6 (six) months of the conflict:
-6.1.
-Although the conflict has only started on November 13th, we consider November as month 1, so:
-• Month 1 starts on the 13th of November and ends on the 30th of November 2020;
-• Month 2 starts on the 1st of December and ends on 31th December 2020;
-• Month 3 starts on the 1st of January and ends on 31st January 2021;
-• Month 4 starts from the 1st of February to 28th February 2021;
-• Month 5 starts on the 1st of March and ends on 31st March 2021;
-• Month 6 starts on the 1st of April and ends on 30th April 2021;
-6.2.
-Therefore, the period of analysis is the timeframe between 11/13/2020 and 04/30/2021;
-6.3.
-We will use the acronym Nº+S as an abbreviation when referring to the period of analysis.
-Therefore, we will designate this period as: 1S;
-6.4.
-The values of 1S will be divided into two quarters:
-6.4.1.
-November-December-January
-6.4.2.
-February-March-April
-6.4.3.
-We will use the acronym Q+Nº as an abbreviation when referring to one of the Quarters, i.e., Q1, when referring to the Quarter of November-December-January.
-Therefore, we will designate the two Quarters as follows:
-• Q1
-• Q2
-7. The statistical data will be systematised into tables, graphs and maps, posted along the report;
-7.1.
-The collected data will be analysed in the following way:
-❖ General View;
-▪ Per Region View:
-• Oued Daraa;
-• Saguia El Hamara;
-• Rio de Oro;
-• Maps:
-• Month 1;
-• Month 2;
-• Month 3;
-• Month 4;
-• Month 5;
-• Month 6;
 • Tables, Graphs and Maps will be coloured;
 • The coloured schematics will be explained at the beginning of each analysis.